Your browser does not support javascript

 How many hours per week may I work?

-An intern shall be assigned a work schedule of not less than 20 hours nor more than 60 hours per week in order to receive credit for such training.
-For good cause shown, the Board may waive the limitation on an intern's work schedule..
+An intern is assigned a work schedule of not less than twenty (20) hours nor more than sixty (60) hours per week to receive credit for such training.
+For good cause shown, the Board may waive the limitation on an intern's work schedule.

 (18VAC65-40-130(B))